 Although there are no known habitats within a half-mile of the project area, the public notice says Google has committed to a restriction that would require all tree clearing to be between Oct.
 15 and March 31, to comply with federal rules designed to protect roosting bats.
 The Corps, the notice says, determined the project “may affect” but is “not likely to adversely affect” the Indiana bat.

-A water quality certification may be required of the Virginia Department of Environmental Quality, in which case an administrator is responsible for determining whether discharge from the facility may affect water quality in a neighboring jurisdiction.
+A water quality certification may be required by the Virginia Department of Environmental Quality, in which case an administrator is responsible for determining whether discharge from the facility may affect water quality in a neighboring jurisdiction.

 Q: How much energy will the project use?
 And where will the energy come from?

-A Google spokesperson said the company does not share full site energy capacity.
+A: A Google spokesperson said the company does not share full site energy capacity.
 But we do know that in 2024, Google announced plans to buy all of the power generated by the Rocky Forge wind farm in Botetourt County.

 The Google spokesperson said in late March that the 79 megawatts provided by that wind farm will not cover the full capacity needed for the data center campus.